rberenguel/la-paradeta/projects.md

 [Github](https://github.com/rberenguel/srp)
 [Play](https://mostlymaths.net/srp)

 A 3D snake game.
-Should work on mobile, but it is not easy.
-The controls make most sense on mobile due to the color coding they have.
-Try!
+Best on mobile (it is where the controls make most sense), but it is not easy.

 #browser
 #pwa
 #mobile
-#new
 #202509

 # [Drecera]()